MaiA14/feed/README.md

 An app that contains a comment feed with the ability to insert new comments and filter the existing comments.

 Technologies:\
-Front-end : React ,Sass ,HTML5.\
+Front-end : React ,Scss  ,HTML5.\
-Back-end : Node.js ,Mongodb ,Express.
+Back-end : Node.js ,MongoDB ,Express.

 App contains some validations as you can see here: